-Swept Path Analysis is the simulation of a vehicle moving within a digital design.
-Its purpose is to create designs (such as roads, driveways, developments or parking facilities) that can accommodate vehicle needs during operation, or to ensure that specific vehicles can manoeuvre through specific routes.
-Although commonly referenced as ‘analysis’ or ‘checks’, swept paths simulations are a pre-cursor to many design elements and heavily inform overall geometry.
-For example, items such as kerb alignments, junction radii, road markings, parking spaces and loading/unloading facilities are all heavily reliant upon swept path simulations.
+Swept Path Analysis is the evaluation and calculation of the space required when a vehicle makes turning manoeuvers.
+Its purpose is to help ensure designs (such as roads, driveways, site developments or parking facilities) can accommodate vehicle needs during operation, or to ensure that specific design vehicles can manoeuvre through selected routes.
+Although commonly referenced as ‘analysis’ or ‘checks’, swept paths analysis (as known as turn simulations) are a pre-cursor to many design elements and influences geometric design.
+For example, designs such as kerbs returns, junctions, road markings, parking spaces and loading/unloading facilities can benefit from proper analysis of vehicle swept path.

 Professionals with varying levels of skill and experience, who work across many different industries and company sizes, can find value in swept path analysis software.

 Whilst swept paths are a critical component of geometric on-street design, they are commonly used in many other environments too; such as inside of buildings to cater for accessibility, for planning of light rail schemes, to plan aircraft land movements, to layout construction sites and even in landscape design to plot routes for vehicles around planting and other softworks areas.

 There is an understanding that swept path analysis is difficult, if not impossible, without the use of custom software.
 Powerful design software gives designers and engineers the tools to not only portray an accurate depiction of what a project’s result will look like, but also a proposal on how the swept path scheme will be constructed.
 It can also help with project collaboration and make it easier to ensure that issued drawings comply with office and project standards.